-- Always use the grill outdoors in a well-ventilated area.
-Do not bring propane cylinders indoors or into an enclosed spacesuch as a garage or basement.
+Always use the grill outdoors in a well-ventilated area.
+Do not bring propane cylinders indoors or into an enclosed space such as a garage, basement or truck of a vehicle.

-- Make sure the grill burner controls are turned off.
-Keep the cylinder valve closed when not in use.
+Make sure the grill burner controls are turned off.
+Keep the propane cylinder valve closed when not in use.

-- Always use or store cylinders in an upright, vertical position.
+Always use or store propane cylinders in an upright, vertical position.
 Store them outdoors away from sources of ignition.

-- If there is a significant and uncontrollable release of gas or a fire, call the fire department immediately and move all people and pets away from the unit.
+If there is a significant and uncontrollable release of gas or a fire, call the fire department immediately and move all people and pets away from the area.